dev4press/flyin/readme.txt

 == Changelog ==
 = 1.7 / 2019.04.21 =
 * Changed: removed some outdated and unused code
+* Changed: using new native javascript cookies library
 * Updated: tested with the jQuery 3.x
-* Updated: Cookies Library 2.2.0
+* Updated: cookies library 2.2.0
+* Fix: potential issue with cookie value check

 = 1.6 / 2017.08.23 =
 * Edit: Random item from Array method added to the core object